acceval/smtz-integration-impl-example/README.md

 - Apply business logic here and data transformation into SmartTradzt understandable structure

 ## WebService services and requests
-- Request is the **input message** java class from SAP and to be transformed into SmartTradzt java class.
+- Request is the **input message** java class which contains SAP data that sent to SmartTradzt and to be transformed into SmartTradzt understandable structure
-- Services is the response message sent back to SmartTradzt to inform if the integration is successful.
+- Services is the response message sent back to SmartTradzt to inform the integration status